evanharmon/in-mono/headspace/terraform/terraform.md

 IaC to deploy to multiple clouds or on-prem
 - stores state in files
 - compares infrastructure resources against state files
-- follows an immutable infrastructure approach - recreates resources
+- follows an immutable infrastructure approach - recreates resources to avoid drift

 ## Functions